p0pr0ck5/lua-resty-waf/README.md

 ##Rule Flow Precalculation

 FreeWAF processes rules in a given ruleset by pre-calculating offset jumps based on the result of pre-processing the rule, and moving forward in the ruleset based on the returned offset.
 This allows the rule engine to smartly jump through `SKIP` and `CHAIN` chunks of rules, and has little user-facing implication, save for a small performance gain when compared to a naive iterative loop.
-It does, however, _require_ that users call `FW:init()` in an `init_by_lua` handler to perform the offset calculation.
+It does, however, _require_ that users call `FreeWAF.init()` in an `init_by_lua` handler to perform the offset calculation.
 Failure to do so will result in broken behavior.

 ##Dynamic Parsing in Rule Definitions